 Also, the ‘ñ’ in Spanish is pronounced a bit like the ‘gne’ in ‘lasagne’.

 Phew!
 It’s a bit of a mouthful, isn’t it!

 The expression ´qué cañón´ can be used interchangeably with ‘está cañón’ when referring to something difficult / challenging.

 All you need to do is switch out ‘está‘ for ´qué´ and you’ll be good to go!

-Oh, and make sure you check out on ALL the different phrases with the word ‘madre‘ in Mexican slang, it’s sure to widen your horizons!
+Oh, and make sure you check out on ALL the different expressions with the verb ‘caer‘ in Mexican slang, it’s sure to widen your horizons!